ckrickyh/ckrickyh/README.md

 [View My Certificates](https://github.com/ckrickyh/certificates)

-## Why Hire Me?

-- I have proven experience building practical software for real teams and business needs.
-- I am deeply motivated to grow and thrive in the developer industry.
-- I bring a unique perspective from years of hands-on field work and team-coordination.

-## What Sets Me Apart?
-- I’ve developed practical tech solutions in demanding field environments.
-- I’m passionate about continuous learning and creating impactful applications.
-- My journey—from tree management to tech—demonstrates adaptability, resilience, and drive.

-Explore my projects to see how I blend field expertise, technical skills, and a love of learning.
-I’m excited to contribute to innovative teams and grow as a developer.
+Explore my projects to see solutions to real-world problems.
+Even small questions or issues can significantly improve the outcome of a task.

 ---

-> “Every tree needs strong roots, and every developer needs a passion for growth.”
+> "Everything needs strong roots, and every skill requires a passion for growth."